top of page

 Huguenot influence in the world of medicine

-With the welcome news that the NHS pay dispute has now been resolved, today's blog will
+With the recent welcome news that the NHS pay dispute is resolved, today's blog will

-give a small insight into the Huguenots influence in the world of medicine.
+give a small insight into the Huguenots' influence on medicine.

-The London Hospital in part owes its existence to a Huguenot a Dr Andrée, whose family
+The London Hospital partly owes its existence to a Huguenot a Dr Andrée, whose family

 had originated in Rheims.
 He was one of a group who came together with a proposal for a new